 Many of the variable jobs encountered by DesignMerge involve variable pricing information.
 This module provides a method for selectively grabbing just a portion of a particular price.
 For example, if a client has “2 for 1” pricing, this module allows them to selectively merge just the ‘2’ and the ‘1’ portion of the data independently, allowing for precise styling of this data after import.
 The price parser module handles many common retail scenarios, including standard pricing and percent-off pricing.
 Provided in binary format (no source code), but we can send you a few great examples.

-Don’t know (and have no interest in learning) how to code using ExtendScript?
-Not a problem.
-Just give us a call and we would be happy to discuss your project and work up a custom DesignMerge Action, just for you!
+So you don’t know (and have no interest in learning) how to code using ExtendScript?
+Not a problem – just give us a call and we would be happy to discuss your project and work up a custom DesignMerge Action, just for you!